Hanover, KWPN, Mecklenburg, Oldenburg, Rhineland, Southern German Stud Books, Westphalia

 Vivaldi was Reserve Champion of his stallion performance test in the Netherlands and won the Pavo Cup for five-year-old dressage horses in 2007 (comparable to the National Championships).
 In 2008 and 2009, ridden by Hans Peter Minderhoud/NED, he won the KNHS/KWPN stallion competition, where he was awarded 10.0 for his trot.
 He was then internationally successful up to Prix St. Georges.
 In 2013, he won the VHO trophy at the KWPN licensing.
 After that, he was predominantly used for breeding.

 His dam’s sire Jazz was part of the Dutch Team at the World Equestrian Games in Jerez/ESP in 2002 with Tineke Bartes.
 He then continued his dressage career with Kirsten Beckers/NED.
 In 2002, Jazz was awarded with the predicate "keur" for his breeding performance.
 In 2006, he was named "KWPN Horse of the Year."
 In 2007, he also received the title “preferent”.
-From 2008 to 2011, Jazz was continuously at the top of the WBFSH dressage rankings and is still among the top five today, thanks to his numerous successful offspring, such as the multiple champion Parzival/Adelinde Cornelissen/NED.
+From 2008 to 2011 and again in 2019, Jazz is in the lead of the WBFSH dressage ranking, thanks to his numerous successful offspring, such as the multiple champion Parzival/Adelinde Cornelissen/NED.

 Vivaldi descends from the Utopia line, which is the most successful Dutch mare family, from which descend Arko III/Nick Skelton/GBR and Darco/Ludo Philippaerts‘/BEL as well as the stallions Premier and Radar and the international show-jumping horses Loretta, It’s the Business, Now or Never and Opium.